Draugmar/scripts-jumpcloud-dmg-to-pkg/README.md

 - **Download URL**: The URL from where the software can be downloaded in .dmg format.

 To add new software entries, follow the format of the existing entries in the CSV file, ensuring that each entry has a unique combination of software name and download URL.

 ---

+**TO_DO**

+In case the downloaded file is in a format other than .dmg, such as .zip, .tar.gz, or .rar, the script should be extended to handle the extraction of the .dmg file from these archives.
+Once the .dmg file is extracted, the script can continue with the regular conversion process.

+---